||B&B, Hotels, Small Inns

 - Great hiking and great memories!

-Air fare, lunches, optional/individual transfers between inns or individual excursions, items not on set dinner menus, beverages, insurance, tips to guides, items of a personal nature.
+Airfare, lunches, optional/individual transfers between inns or individual excursions, items not on set dinner menus, beverages, insurance, tips to guides, items of a personal nature.

 This hike has luggage transfer each day.
 You will only need to carry a small day pack with the clothing and accessories you will need for the day.
+We recommend that you keep your luggage to a size that you can easily manage yourself, given our accommodations may have narrow hallways and no elevator.
+See our sample packing list.

 While this trip includes luggage transfer, it is not vehicle supported.
-Participants should be in physical condition appropriate to the strenuousness of this hike.
+Participants should be in a physical condition appropriate to the strenuousness of this hike.
 It is, however, possible to skip a day of hiking and take a taxi to the next hotel.
 This extra cost is not included in the price of the trip.

 ACCOMMODATIONS AND FACILITIES